 Action creates momentum.

 This is where routines really help you.
 There are mornings when I don’t feel like doing my morning routine, but I do it anyway.
 After a few minutes, I get into it.
 Don’t worry about feeling like doing something, just do it anyway.

 I’ve written about a lot of these strategies before in other aspects of personal development.
 You’ll see that the key to becoming your own hero and advancing your personal development journey is to put in the reps and consistently make the right decisions (perfection is not possible, but get it right most of the time).

 Daily routines are really important for you to see progress on your goals.
 So on that note, here are the strategies you can put in place to become your own hero:

 1. Take Full Responsibility

 Whether good or bad, your life is the sum of the habits you have in place.
 Change is hard and it won’t be easy to kill off those bad habits…well, it won’t be easy until it is.
 The more you do something, the easier it gets.
 Take full responsibility for your life choices and the habits you have in place.

 2. Develop a Morning Routine

-Morning routines can encompass a lot of different things.
-I like to start my morning routine with my Morning Upgrade cards.
-This is a staple of my morning routine.
-Depending on the season of life I’m in, I like to add in things to what I do.
-For example, right now I’m reading a chapter of a book after I do the cards.
+Morning routines can encompass a lot of different things, but the general idea is starting the day off by investing in yourself via specific exercises such as gratitude practice, journaling, meditation and more.
+Depending on the season of life I’m in, I also like to mix things up.
+For example, right now I’m reading a chapter of a book as part of my morning routine.